mietek/halcyon-website/pages/reference/index.md

 Root of the path to the directory in which Halcyon installs applications.

-Intended to support advanced workflows.
+Intended to support advanced installation workflows.

 <div class="pre-like">
 _If the install directory consists of `bin/hello`, [`HALCYON_PREFIX`](#halcyon_prefix) is set to `/app`, and [`HALCYON_ROOT`](#halcyon_root) is set to `/tmp/hello`, then the application will be configured to be installed as `/app/bin/hello`, and will actually be installed as `/tmp/hello/app/bin/hello`._